joshbooks/minimal-mistakes/_pages/about.md

 At first the company was into encryption, so the indexer's job was to determine how those files should be encrypted based on the content of those files, which I thought then and think now is the future of security.
-Then that wasn't making money so the CEO decided that we should just sell the indexer.
-Sell companies on the idea that they should spend money looking into what their employees were doing.
-Sell a sophisticated nanny-cam.
+Then that wasn't making money so the CEO decided that we should just sell the indexer as a sophisticated nanny-cam.
 I did it, and I did some of the best technical work of my life, but a lot of engineers that I admire left when the CEO made that decision and I often wonder if I should have left too.

 When it became clear that the company was not long for this world I left for greener pastures.
 I could spend-- and have spent, entire days dissecting just exactly why the